BloomTechBackend/bd-team-project-miguelfr/project_documents/design_document_miguelfr.md

 ## 1. Problem Statement

-*Learn and Be Curious Projects Repository (LBCPR) is a service that permit to save past LBC projects so that future students can check it and be inspired for their own projects ideas.*
+*Learn and Be Curious Projects Repository (LBCPR) is a service to save past LBC projects so future students can check and be inspired for their own projects ideas.*

 ## 2. Top Questions to Resolve in Review